apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_create_kafka.md

       --monitor-enable               Enable monitor for Kafka.
       --monitor-replicas int         The number of Kafka monitor replicas.
 Value range [1, 5]. (default 1) --monitoring-interval int      The monitoring interval of cluster, 0 is disabled, the unit is second.
 Value range [0, 60].
-      --publicly-accessible          Specify whether the cluster can be accessed from the public internet.
+      --node-port-enabled            Whether NodePort service is enabled, default is false --publicly-accessible          Specify whether the cluster can be accessed from the public internet.
       --rbac-enabled                 Specify whether rbac resources will be created by client, otherwise KubeBlocks server will try to create rbac resources.
       --replicas int                 The number of Kafka broker replicas for combined mode.
 Legal values [1, 3, 5]. (default 1)